tybiboune/Lytix/README.md

 - 1 computer that will host the wallet that you'll use to create the MN addresses, send the collaterals and keep your coins safe, aka "cold wallet".
 You won't need to keep that one online, once you've setup your masternodes and checked that they're running.

-- 1 VPS with at least 1 CPU & 2 GB ram & a bit of harddisk (20 Go is fine), with UBUNTU 16.04 -> with this kind of configuration you can setup up to
-  15 Lytix masternodes (for now).
+- 1 VPS with at least 1 CPU & 2 GB ram & a bit of harddisk (20 Go is ok), with UBUNTU 16.04 -> with this kind of configuration you can setup up to 10 Lytix masternodes (for now).

-- a few ipv6 addresses pre-configured on your VPS (depending on the number of masternodes you plan to host...
-15 masternodes = one ipv4 addresse + 14 ipv6 )- the way to do this depends on your VPS provider.
+- OPTIONAL: a few ipv6 addresses pre-configured on your VPS (depending on the number of masternodes you plan to host...
+15 masternodes = one ipv4 address + 14 ipv6 )- the way to do this depends on your VPS provider.
+IPV6 is not mandatory, if you only have one IPV4 address the script will work too.

   To get your collateral transaction id & outputIndex, you need to wait at least 1 confirmation.